-The major products and services in the reporting segments are noted in "1.
-Current circumstances of Sojitz Group (2) Major business segments of Sojitz Group" on page 24 of "The Notice of the 16th Ordinary General Shareholders' Meeting."
+Main products and services of reportable segments are in "1.
+Current circumstances of Sojitz Group (2) Review of progress and performance in operations."

 Information regarding reportable segments

 The accounting method for the reported business segments are basically consistent with those used in the Consolidated Financial Statements, except with respect to the calculation of income tax expenses.
 Prices for intersegment transactions are determined in the same way as general transactions and with reference to market prices.